RobotecAI/q_simulation_interfaces/README.md

 # QSimulationInterfaces

-A Gui Tool to change the simulation parameters using a GUI interface.
+A tool to change the simulation parameters using a GUI interface.
 It utilizes https://github.com/ros-simulation/simulation_interfaces to change the simulation parameters.

 # Prerequisites